libfuse/sshfs/sshfs.rst

 permission checking can be enabled with ``-o default_permissions``.

 By default, only the mounting user will be able to access the filesystem.
 Access for other users can be enabled by passing ``-o allow_other``.
-In this case you most likely also want to use ``-o default_permissions``.
+In this case, you most likely also want to use ``-o default_permissions``.

-It is recommended to run SSHFS as regular user (not as root).
-For this to work the mountpoint must be owned by the user.
-If username is omitted SSHFS will use the local username.
+It is recommended to run SSHFS as a regular user (not as root).
+For this to work, the mountpoint must be owned by the user.
+If the username is omitted, SSHFS will use the local username.
 If the directory is omitted, SSHFS will mount the (remote) home directory.
-If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).
+If you need to enter a password, sshfs will ask for it (since it runs ssh under the hood).

 Options